-- 1.)
-The PEC renewed the School for the Term without conditions. - 2.)
-The Existing Contract and Performance Frameworks is extended for the Term as amended herein until superseded or replaced by the Parties. - 3.)
-The mission statement of the School (Section 4, Subsection 2 provided here unchanged from the original contract) is as follows:
+- 2.)
+The Existing Contract and Performance Frameworks is extended for the Term as amended herein until superseded or replaced by the Parties: - 3.)
+The mission statement of the School (Section 4, Subsection 2, unchanged from the original contract) is as follows: